Russian coast defense ship Admiral Ushakov: Service life

 Admiral Ushakov was part of the Baltic Fleet at the beginning of the Russo-Japanese war.
 Admiral Ushakov was chosen to form part of Admiral Nikolai Nebogatov's Third Pacific Squadron which was sent out to reinforce Admiral Zinovy Rozhestvensky on his journey to the Far East.
 The ship was obsolete and was not considered suitable for a voyage to the Pacific.
 However the Admiralty insisted on including Admiral Ushakov and her sister ships General Admiral Graf Apraksin and Admiral Seniavin to bolster their force.
 Journeying via the Suez Canal and across the Indian Ocean, they linked up with Rozhestvensky's fleet off Cam Ranh Bay in Indochina and proceeded together to the Straits of Tsushima.

 At the Battle of Tsushima, on 27–28 May 1905, Admiral Ushakov was separated from Nebogatov during the night and fought to the last.
-She was twice hit below the water line and once above, the blazing wreck being scuttled on the evening of 28 May.
+She was surrounded by Japanese ships and demanded to surrender by Admiral Shimamura Hayao.
+Admiral Ushakov's commanding officer Captain Miklukha refused to surrender and ordered the ship's company to fight.
+The ship was sunk within forty minutes and her crew subsequently massacred in the water before the Japanese ceased fire and rescued the remaining survivors.